BlWasp/switchRole/README.md

 **No Root**

-An other possibility is to launch a bash without sudo possibility.
-You can use this mode like this:
+You have the possibility to launch a full capabale shell that doesn't give any special treatment to uid 0.
+The root user is considered as any other normal user and you can in this case grant him in the capabilitirol.conf file few privileges:

 `./sr -noroot role1`

-You have activated the noroot and nosuid bits and the no_new_privs bit.
-It's now impossible to launch a command with sudo and the setuid bit in a binary is no longer effective.
-For example, you can't use the ping command without a role with cap_net_raw.
+We use the securebits to provide this functionality.
+So It's  impossible to launch a command with sudo and the set-uid-root would not have any effect.
+So in thi shell, you can't for example use the ping command without a role that has cap_net_raw privilege.
-Other example : if you used `sr -noroot role` as root (with a role where root is allowed), the capabilities will drop to the match the role.

 Motivation scenarios
 ===========